Four Weddings and a Funeral: Writing

 Screenwriter Richard Curtis's own experiences as a wedding attendee inspired Four Weddings and a Funeral.
-According to Curtis he began writing the script at age 34, after realising he had attended 65 weddings in an 11-year period.
-At one wedding he was propositioned by a fellow guest, but he turned her down and forever regretted it; accordingly he based the origin of Charles and Carrie's romance on that situation.
+According to Curtis, he began writing the script at age 34, after realising he had attended 65 weddings in an 11-year period.
+At one wedding, he was propositioned by a fellow guest, but he turned her down and forever regretted it; accordingly, he based the origin of Charles and Carrie's romance on that situation.

 It took Curtis 17 drafts to reach the final version.
+He initially planned the film as 'Four Weddings and a Honeymoon' but introduced the funeral theme on the advice of Helen Fielding.
 He has commented on director Mike Newell's influence; "I come from a school where making it funny is what matters.
 Mike was obsessed with keeping it real.
 Every character, no matter how small, has a story, not just three funny lines.
 It's a romantic film about love and friendship that swims in a sea of jokes."

-Curtis chose to omit any mention of the characters' careers, because he didn't think a group of friends would realistically discuss their jobs while together at a wedding.
+Curtis chose to omit any mention of the characters' careers, because he did not think a group of friends would realistically discuss their jobs while together at a wedding.